NexPlayer/NexPlayer_HTML5_Documentation/advanceusage.md

 FairPlay is supported with HLS.

-#### KeyOS FairPlay integration
+#### FairPlay integration using KeyOS

-This is a sample about how to use the KeyOS Fairplay with Nexplayer
+This is a sample about how to use the KeyOS Fairplay with Nexplayer.

 ```js
 // First get the player instance to call the necessary methods when the license is requested